Library and cultural institutions profiles

 Tel: +44 (0) 161 275 3700

-Director of the Manchester Museum, Dr Nick Merriman
+Director of the Manchester Museum and Interim Director of the Whitworth, Dr Nick Merriman

 Nick Merriman was appointed as Director of the Manchester Museum in March 2006.
 Since then he has focused its mission on promoting understanding between cultures and working towards a sustainable world and has overseen the refurbishment of most of the Museum’s permanent galleries.
 This, together with a major programme of public engagement, has led to a doubling of the Museum’s visitor numbers to 450,000 a year.